2 Corinthians 12:9 (ESV)

 Power And Grace Preparatory Academy (PGPA), is a newly established Christian school in Clarksville, Tennessee.
 Our doors opened to classes in August of 2016.
 PGPA is committed to a unique mission of preparing youth for life by building character and academic excellence with an emphasis on Jesus Christ and leadership.

 During our first year, we accepted students from Pre-K 4, kindergarten, and first grade.
 In our current school year, we have Pre-K 3, 2nd grade, 3rd grade, 4th grade, 5th grade, and 6th grade.
 We hope to expand to higher grades in the coming years.
 We are an ACSI member (Association of Christian Schools International) and will apply for AdvancED National Accreditation after the required two years of academic performance.
-Power and Grace is not associated with any particular church and welcomes anyone of the Christian faith to join us.
+Power and Grace is not associated with any particular church and welcomes all students to our school.

 Power and Grace highly encourages the participation of parents as we believe your involvement will help to catapult your child to success.
 It is our belief that the partnership of teachers and parents can assist our mutual goal of providing a quality Christian education.
 Children learn, grow, and excel through your participation.